rupimanoj/Semantic-segmentation-follow-me-drone/report.md

 #### Extending model to other classes such as dogs and cats:

-With existing model, weights and data, it will become errneous to make pixel wise classification for other categories such as cat or dog.
+With existing model, weights and data, it will become erreneous to make pixel wise classification for other categories such as cat or dog.
 We will be requiring data of other classes to train the network.
-However, techniques ace been proposed to do transfer learning for semantic segmentation task too.
+However, new techniques have been proposed to do transfer learning for semantic segmentation task too.
 Such techniues are beyond scope of this course.
 An example can be found in this publication. (https://pdfs.semanticscholar.org/1837/decb49fb6fc68a6085e797faefb591fecb8a.pdf)

 ### Parameters selected: